-Since you are receiving all of your money at once, you have to be very careful with your spending.
-This includes thinking about expenses that might pop up as the month goes on and setting aside money, so you don’t run out before the next time you are paid.
+Since you are receiving all your money at once, you must be very careful with your spending.
+This includes thinking about expenses that might pop up as the month goes on and setting aside money so you don’t run out before the next time you are paid.

 Tax Withholdings aren’t as quick to adjust:

 If you decide to change your tax withholding, it will take longer to adjust that since you will have to wait until the next pay period for it to kick in.

 Who Should Choose Once a Month Pay Period?